cfw-guide/cemu.cfw.guide/_pages/en_US/home.md

 Cemu is experimental software used to emulate Wii U applications on your PC.
 This means that if you will be able to run commercial Wii U games directly off of your system.

 The majority of games are completely playable from start to finish.
-You can check compatibility [here](http://compat.cemu.info/)
+You can check to see if your game is playable on the [wiki](https://wiki.cemu.info/wiki/Category:List_of_games).

 ## How well can I run games?